 where h is Planck's constant.
 When atoms having a spin are placed in an external magentic field, they are capable of undergoing transitions between nuclear energy spin levels.
-For protein NMR, the most important nuclei are 1H, 13C and 15N (I = 1/2).
+For protein NMR, the most important nuclei are $^{1}$ H, $^{13}$ C and $^{15}$ N (I = 1/2).
 A nucleus of spin, I, will have 2I + 1 states which means that the nucleus with I = 1/2 under a magnetic field effect will split into two energy levels (m = 1/2 and m = -1/2).
 In NMR, this effect is known as the Zeeman effect (Figure 2.5A).
 The initial population of these energy levels is thermodynamically determined by the Boltzmann distribution which results in a slightly larger nuclei population in the lower energy levels.
-Electromagnetic radiation can be used to excite the nuclei into higher energy levels is proportional to the difference in energy levels.
-This difference is controlled by the strength of the external magnetic field (shown as B0 in Figure 2.5) and the intrinsic gyromagnetic ratio of each nucleus.
+Electromagnetic radiation can be used to excite the nuclei into higher energy states.
+The frequency of this radiation needed for transition between two energy levels is proportional to the difference in energy levels.
+This difference is controlled by the strength of the external magnetic field (shown as $B_0$ in Figure 2.5) and the intrinsic gyromagnetic ratio of each nucleus.
 The energy difference can be defined as: